 In practice this means studies investigating the actual emission factors of emission sources that account for Nordic conditions and the industry’s cooperation in standardising the calculation principles.
 We want the review of our food chain’s environmental impacts to be fair, transparent and comparable.

 We actively follow and support our industry’s technological development and the related research.
+We contribute to the development of technologies and new innovations with business potential by applying them to our operations.

 And now we have one of Finland’s biggest solar power parks at our disposal in Nurmo.
 The electricity it generates covers around 5 per cent of the annual energy need of our production plant.
 We are also participating in the construction project of Finland’s biggest biogas plant, which will, likewise, be located next to our plant in Nurmo.